-Capturing Lessons Learned in projects will provide no value unless your project organization matures their ability to use them.
+Capturing Lessons Learned in projects will provide no value unless your project organization matures its ability to use them.
+You might call this retrospectives in an Agile organization.
+Either way, each one represents opportunities to improve and respond to your team.

 Who are the lessons captured for?
-Whatever answer you come up with are the builders of a lessons learned methodology.
+Whatever answer you come up with are the builders of lessons learned and retrospective methodology.
 If you are using seasoned Project Managers to help you decide the best way to use them, then you may be capturing data just because you can.

 As an example, a lesson learned from a closing project may have been more contingency funding should have been in place due to the type of methodology used.
 What if contingency funding becomes a thing of the past?
 What value does that lesson provide now?